“Intelligence plus character-that is the goal of true education.” – Rev. Dr. Martin Luther King, Jr dress blues.

 “You can see us walking differently when we wear them,” said Public Affairs Officer Valentina Fornaro Galliano ‘19.
 “Seeing the old pictures of students standing at the quarterdeck wearing them, you can see that those students respect them.
 It’s a privilege to wear them.”

-The Dress Blues have application beyond being a military uniform as well.
+The Dress Blues have application beyond being a prep school uniform as well.
 “In our society, many teenagers don’t own a jacket or tie,” CDR Schock added.
 “We allow them to wear the blues on special occasions, such as to a congressional, college or job interview.
 They make a very strong impression.
 Part of dressing up, especially with teenagers, is that behavior comes along with it.
 You dress and look like a professional, you’re more likely to act like a professional.”

 “They really do make us look more professional,” said Valentina.
 “For the girls especially, power dress is the best way of describing it.
 When we wear the uniform, we gain a bit more respect from the rest of the students.”